-- Students will be required to do one hour of recovery per missed school day that exceeds the number of allowable absences per board policy. - Students will not be required to pay for recovery. - Medical excuses will be accepted - Make-up of hours missed not required - A form from the teacher stating that all work has been completed is required before the student can receive credit for courses.
+- Students will be required to do one hour of recovery permissed school day that exceeds the number of allowable absences per board policy. - Students will not be required to pay for recovery. - Medical excuses will be ac-

-- family is treated just like medical absence - Make-up is required for out-ofschool suspension - Exception for very special cases can be made by the principal
+- Bereavement for immediate family is treated just like medical absence - Make-up is required for outof-school suspension - Exception for very special cases can be made by the principal